 7.7.1 Introduction

-This solution addresses key issue 3, "protection of long-term key during transfer out of UDR ".
+This solution addresses key issue #3, "protection of long-term key during transfer out of UDR ".

 The solution trusts the access tokens created using the OAuth 2.0 based authorization framework to protect the long-term key from retrieval by unauthorised NFs and to ensure it is only transported along the Nudr interface, the TLS protection on the Nudr interface, and that modification of the long-term key is restricted to the sequenceNumber attribute.